Bahrain executes three, including Shi'ite activists

 “It appears that the Bahraini government planned this meticulously, timing the executions to coincide with U.S., EU and UK legislative recesses in order to avoid international scrutiny,” BIRD’s Director Sayed Ahmed Alwadaei said in a statement sent to Reuters.

-The third executed man was convicted for killing an imam in 2018.
+In London, a protester was arrested for trespassing on a diplomatic premises late on Friday after climbing on to the roof of Bahrain’s embassy, British police said.

+A video posted on YouTube showed the man unfurling a banner calling on new British Prime Minister Boris Johnson to intervene to stop the executions.
+It also showed emergency service officials breaking open the door of the embassy to gain access.

-Reporting by Aziz El Yaakoubi and Ali Abdelaty; Editing by Mark Potter
+Reporting by Aziz El Yaakoubi and Ali Abdelaty in Cairo; Additional reporting by William Schomberg; Editing by Mark Potter